pcustic/password-reset-example-app/README.md

 ### Setting up the email manager

-Only thing to do now is to set up email manager.
+Only thing to do left is to set up email manager.
 To have the full email sending functionality you need to either set up an SMTP server or have some third party service for email delivery, like Mailtrap or Sendgrid.
 Some services also provide sandboxes where you can use the actual service but instead the mails end up